NIWS slider

 5 Stages of Economic Bubble

 Bubbles are usually observed after they have occurred since their signs are not always obvious.
-Since Hyman P. Minsky- rewarded American Economist and Professor, discovered these stages, let's discuss them briefly.
+Since Hyman P. Minsky- a rewarded American Economist and Professor, discovered these stages, let's discuss them briefly.

 1) Displacement

-It occurs only when a paradigm enraptures an investor or trader or when investors/traders get distracted by new technology or trend.
+It occurs only when a paradigm enraptures an investor or trader or when investors/traders get distracted by new technology or trends.
 Let's understand this stage with a classic example: If the lending percentage rate on home loans falls, people will take more home loans for their property, but this high demand will eventually increase property prices.

 2) Boom